ukitazume/sysdigcloud-kubernetes/README.md

 #### LoadBalancer

-On cloud providers which support external load balancers, using a "LoadBalancer" will provision a load balancer for your Service.
+On cloud providers which support external load balancers, using a LoadBalancer service will provision a load balancer for the service.
 The actual creation of the load balancer happens asynchronously.
-Traffic from the external load balancer will be directed at the backend Pods, though exactly how that works depends on the cloud provider.
+Traffic from the external load balancer will be directed at the backend pods, though exactly how that works depends on the cloud provider.

-It is possible to create a LoadBalancer Service for sysdigcloud api and collector using kubectl and the templates in the sysdigcloud folder:
+It is possible to create a LoadBalancer Service for Sysdig Cloud api and collector using kubectl and the templates in the sysdigcloud folder:

 ```
 kubectl create -f sysdigcloud/api-loadbalancer-service.yaml -f sysdigcloud/collector-loadbalancer-service.yaml --namespace sysdigcloud